PIReTship/bookdata-tools/docs/data/ids.md

-The {rust:mod}`bookdata::ids::codes` module contains the Rust API for working with these codes (including each of the namespace objects), converting identifiers into and out of them, and exposing them to DataFusion SQL.
+The {rust:mod}`bookdata::ids::codes` module contains the Rust API for working with these codes (including each of the namespace objects) and converting identifiers into and out of them.

 The LOC Work and Instance sources are not currently used; they are intended for future use when we are able to import BIBFRAME data from the Library of